 In my experience, when treated as a corporate function sales enablement becomes easier to define because it takes on a more formal role in the organization.
 Enablement activities typically tie to a single business unit specifically tasked with supporting sales.
 Treating sales enablement as a task or collection of tasks creates a more tenuous scenario; the role becomes less evident because tasks get shared across departments.
 The function is not apparent.

-The worst-case scenario, as the company and sales organization grows, enablement activities become embroiled in a fight for internal resources and mindshare.
+In the worst-case scenario, as the company and sales organization grows, enablement activities become embroiled in a fight for internal resources and mindshare.
 Departments that were informally sharing sales enablement are now having a hard time prioritizing the activities to support sales.
 In many cases, activities like training and sales tool development become afterthoughts, and the sales team starts to feel unsupported.

 So how do startups avoid this situation?
 Sales enablement is at its best as a distinct function assigned to a dedicated team that handles the recruiting and hiring, training and coaching, equipping, and assessment or your sales organization.
 Often, a sales enablement team is part of a larger sales operations business unit.
 The group will work throughout the company, spanning departments, empowering sellers.
 This exposure helps raise the profile of the team and its contributions.
 Most importantly, their success ties directly to the success of the sales team they are supporting.